How Much is Social Security Tax: Everything You Need to Know

 In 2015, the cap was set at $118,500, which means that some workers will pay an additional $539.40 in taxes this fiscal year.
 Self-employed workers who make more than $118,500 will owe an additional $1078.80 in 2017.

 What Is an Additional Medicare Tax?

-In addition to Social Security Taxes, Medicare Taxes also come out of paychecks.
-Beginning in 2013, people in a certain income bracket contribute an additional 0.9% in Medicare taxes.
+In addition to social security taxes, Medicare taxes also come out of paychecks.
+Beginning in 2013, people in a certain income bracket contribute an additional 0.9 percent in Medicare taxes.
 The employee's filing status determines if he or she will owe the additional fee or not.

 What Do I Need to Know About Social Security Benefits When I Retire?

 Unfortunately, most Americans start planning for retirement late in the game.
-Luckily, there are a few Social Security secrets that could tremendously increase retirement income as much as $16,122 annually.
-Learning to maximize Social Security benefits could change the whole dynamics of the retirement years.
+Luckily, there are a few social security secrets that could tremendously increase retirement income by as much as $16,122 annually.
+Learning to maximize social security benefits could change the whole dynamics of the retirement years.

 If you need help with social security tax law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.